This guide will highlight the Best To-Do List Apps for personal task management in 2021.

 - iOS, Android, and web compatibility.

-- Elaborate tasks management, along with habits tracking.
+- Elaborate tasks management, along with habit tracking.

 - A good fit for GTD followers.

 - Advanced features are available with paid plans.